Registration for the 2019 CASE District I Conference will open in early October.

-Welcome to the 2017 CASE District I Conference.
+Welcome to the annual CASE District I Conference.
 The CASE Conference is designed to offer a variety of sessions and workshops on advancement services, alumni relations, development, and communications and marketing.
 Programming is tailored for staff from every kind of institution and at every level—whether you’re a newcomer, a mid-level professional, or a key decision maker/chief advancement officer.
 Drawing close to 1,000 attendees each year, the conference offers a host of mentor, networking, and social opportunities.
 Network, interact, learn, and grow!

-The Pre-Conference Program is designed to help advancement professionals, at any level, hone and build new skills that they can apply to their careers.
+The pre-conference program is designed to help advancement professionals, at any level, hone and build new skills that they can apply to their careers.

 Special pre-conference workshops will take place on Wednesday, March 13, with three sessions, a luncheon, an afternoon keynote speaker, and a networking reception.

 CASE aspires to help institutions connect with their diverse constituencies and to create pathways for current and future employees with diverse backgrounds.